-There's a light at the end of the tunnel, but coming months will be COVID-19 'worst-case scenario,' expert says - Local News 8
+There's a light at the end of the tunnel, but coming months will be Covid-19 'worst-case scenario,' expert says - Local News 8

 New strict measures

-California hospitals are treating about 2,066 COVID-19 patients in intensive care units, according to data from the state’s Health Department.
-That’s the highest number since the pandemic’s start.
+California hospitals are treating more than 9,900 Covid-19 patients, the highest level yet, according to data from the state’s Health Department.
+More than 2,200 of those patients are in intensive care units, which is also the highest number since the pandemic’s start.

 The figure comes as Gov. Gavin Newsom announced a strict regional stay-at-home order.
-The order will go into effect 48 hours after ICU capacity drops below 15% in one of five regions: Northern California, Bay Area, Greater Sacramento, San Joaquin Valley and Southern California.
+The order will go into effect 48 hours after ICU capacity drops below 15% in one of five regions, Northern California, the Bay Area, Greater Sacramento, the San Joaquin Valley or Southern California.

+California added 22,018 new Covid-19 cases Friday, topping the state’s all-time high for daily positives that was set earlier this week.
+The total number of confirmed cases is 1,286,557.

 Delaware Gov. John Carney announced Thursday a stay-at-home advisory, telling residents to avoid indoor gatherings with anyone outside their households from December 14 through January 11.
 The state also will require residents to wear cloth face coverings every time they’re indoors with someone who isn’t in their households, the governor’s office said.